-GCPS has focused and will continue to focus on exploring systems and structures that will better meet the needs of all of our teachers including experienced teachers.
-We have continued to implement salary enhancements that reward staff members who obtain a higher education level.
-We are continuing to discuss best practices to offer support for educators earning NBC while providing additional support throughout the workday.
-We are continuing our exploration for best practices in phasing in the 60/40 time release framework in alignment with the Blueprint that will provide opportunities during the school day for this type of training and support to occur which will positively impact teacher participation.
+Moving forward, GCPS intends to focus on exploring systems and structures that will better meet the needs of all of our teachers including experienced teachers.
+We will need to shift from a structure that elevates higher education attainment to offering support for educators to earn a NBC while providing additional support throughout the workday.
+Our hope is that as we explore how to implement a 60/40 time release model in alignment with the Blueprint that this will provide opportunities during the school day for this type of training and support to occur which will positively impact teacher participation.
 Additionally, GCPS currently has eight half day professional development opportunities throughout the school year that occur once a month.
 We are exploring ways to leverage a portion of this existing structure to provide support for our NBC candidates.
 GCPS currently has a work group meeting at the end of April to review a recent professional development survey that was administered to all staff.
 We will also be reviewing our Blueprint Strategic Priorities and gathering feedback on implications for professional development along with possible structural changes needed to accomplish this with the goal of providing a rich experience that will support and retain our high quality staff workforce.